Richard Stallman on Norman Finkelstein

 This is wrong, first, in a matter of small detail, and, second, in the most egregious way that one can be wrong.

-Norman Finkelstein was denied tenure by his employer, DePaul University, in 2007, and subsequently “resigned.”
+Norman Finkelstein was by his employer, DePaul University, in 2007, and subsequently “resigned.”
 He had not been granted tenure, and so of course could not be “fired from a tenured US professorship”.

 Dr. Finkelstein was not denied tenure for “condemning Israel’s policy of occupation,” nor for any other political stance.
 He was quite properly denied tenure because he had made it a habit to viciously and personally attack other scholars whose political opinions he did not like.
 In particular, he repeatedly and falsely accused Alan Dershowitz of plagiarism, even writing an entire book largely devoted to attacking the famous lawyer.
 The university publicly cited these behavior patterns as the reason for denying tenure.